khaoxkongz/learnhub-app/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/learnhub.git`
+1. Clone the repository: `git clone https://github.com/your-username/learnhub-app.git`
 2. Navigate to the project directory: `cd learnhub`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Open your browser and visit `http://localhost:3000` to view the application.

+## Environment Variables

+The project requires the following environment variables to be set:

+- `API_HOST`: The base URL for the API endpoint.

+You can create a `.env` file in the project root and define the required environment variables there.

 ## Project Structure